 Leonard real estate is some of the most expensive in Michigan, although Leonard house values don't compare to the most expensive real estate in the U.S.

-Leonard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Leonard is a village of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Leonard who work in office and administrative support (11.11%), management occupations (9.52%), and healthcare (7.94%).
+When you are in Leonard, you'll notice that it is more blue-collar than most other communities in America.
+36.54% of Leonard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Leonard is a village of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Leonard who work in teaching (12.18%), office and administrative support (8.33%), and healthcare (7.69%).

 Also of interest is that Leonard has more people living here who work in computers and math than 95% of the places in the US.